 White dwarf: A star that results from the Red Giant’s exterior gas burning off.
 After a time, it cools and fades away.

-Black hole: An invisible, very dense ball of matter and energy with gravity so strong even light can’t escape it.
+Black hole: A supercondensed, superheavy ball of matter and energy whose gravity pulls in everything near it and from which nothing, not even light, can escape.
 Some are the remains of very large stars that, instead of dying, collapsed.
 Some black holes are only a few miles across, while others are several million miles across.
 Black holes continuously draw in more matter and expand due to their huge gravitational force.

-Event horizon: The boundary of the region of a black hole from which no escape is possible
+Event horizon: The boundary surrounding a black hole that, once matter crosses, no escape is possible–it will be pulled into the black hole

 Babies come.
 But babies don't go.
 Get Fights You’ll Have After Having a Baby: A Self-Help Story on Amazon now.